 I deeply admire virtue ethics as a system of private morality (see “A Virtue Ethics Primer”) and functional natural law theory as its public face (see “Natural Law and the Legality of Human Rights”).
 These begin with a frank appraisal of how life is really lived, revealing two painfully obvious problems that any contemporary moral system must resolve.

 The first is the welter of choices we face in contemporary life.
 Pragmatism appeals to us as a solution less because it is good than because it is easy.
 Who can examine the projected outcome of the thousands of goodness choices we make every day in undistilled experience, choices involving utility, quality, and morality (see “What Do We Mean by ‘Good’?”)?
 Who can reasonably seek consistency, avoid contradiction, and still get anything done?
 Nearly every moral system resorts to some shortcut, some quick-and-dirty maxim to guide behavior.
 To the Christian, it is “Love thy neighbor as thyself.”
 To the duty ethicist it is the categorical imperative: choose as though the maxim of your action were a universal guide to behavior.
 To the utilitarian, it is the calculation of profit/loss.
 To the hedonist, the maximization of pleasure.
 Pragmatism is the king of quick-and-dirty.
 Its attraction is completely built upon the shortcut of allowing one’s instincts and intuitions to translate unique experience into moral guidance in the wink of an eye and without conscious thought.
 Virtue ethics offers its own work-around.
 Cultivating habits requires attention initially.
 Every goodness choice is also a moral one because it either builds or erodes habits.
-And it is habits that must be systematic.
+And it is habit that must be systematic.
 One must think through intended consequences and act consciously at first to instill beneficial habits of choice.
 The goal is the development of good character that, once cultivated, moves the moral agent consistently toward meeting his needs.
 At that point, duty and desire become one.
 The moral agent habitually desires to do her duty, that duty focusing on a consistent acquisition of the wholesome goods that accumulate to flourishing and a corresponding avoidance of choices that frustrate it.
-Once instilled, good habits allow a habitually successful navigation of daily life not without rational arbitration—after all, each experience poses its unique options for consideration—but with an increasingly high level of competence far superior to ordinary experience. (see “Expertise”).
+Once instilled, good habits allow a habitually successful navigation of daily life not without rational arbitration—after all, each experience poses its unique options for consideration—but with an increasingly high level of competence far superior to undistilled experience. (see “Expertise”).

 The second problem remains though.
 How does virtue ethics compose the moral bullseye?
 How does it identify and harmonize duties: to ourselves, to those we love, and to strangers?
 How can it resolve our tribalist instincts and still maintain the equity necessary to avoid injustice to strangers?

-In recognizing the central role of a rational examination of experience, virtue ethics is plainly modernist.
+In recognizing the central role of a rational examination of experience, virtue ethics employs axioms of commitment that are attractive to the modernist.
 Our duty is primarily to ourselves, to promote our own flourishing, through the operation of our own reasoning.
 Now this certainly sounds egotistical, placing oneself at the center of the moral bullseye.
 But as a practical matter, it makes sense to place natural freedom where it can act most efficiently in determining truth as a means of choosing the good as the moral agent defines it.
 So most of our moral duty is to ourselves: to choose in the welter of experience those desires that conduce to our own flourishing.
 We owe our first duty to ourselves, a happy condition of the rationality that also directs the will to pursue it.
 The egotist might make the same observation.
-But virtue ethics also emphasizes that a requisite part of that flourishing requires living in communities with strangers, collaborating with them in pursuit of the wholesome goods that both we and they need not only to live but to live well.
-Recognizing the necessity of collaboration and the commonality of needs compels me to also recognize my reliance on strangers for my own happiness or at least a part of it and their reliance on me (see “Needs Anchor Morality”).
+But virtue ethics also emphasizes that a requisite part of that flourishing requires living in communities with loved ones and strangers, collaborating with them in pursuit of the wholesome goods that both we and they need not only to live but to live well.
+Recognizing the necessity of collaboration and the commonality of needs compels me to also recognize my reliance on others for my own happiness or at least a part of it and their reliance on me (see “Needs Anchor Morality”).
 They have the same right to fulfillment that I have, the same needs as persons, and so equity demands—and practical reasoning in pursuit of my needs requires—collaboration in pursuit of common goods.
 When that reasoning applies to the role of the state as stranger-writ-large, it justifies government, which is simply an enlargement of virtue ethics as it applies to strangers’ duties to practice justice (see “Two Senses of the Common Good”).
 So in regard to strangers, virtue ethics is both self and other-regarding in equal measure.
 In essence, it refuses to use the knife of analysis to slice the incommensurable elements of flourishing as other moral systems see them.
 Our duty is to direct our own desires toward flourishing, but that same duty and that same flourishing requires us to share some common goods with strangers in custom and law.
 Is this selfish or selfless?
 Is it duty or desire?
 Properly understood, virtue ethics and natural law theory erase such distinctions.

 That may well be, but the preference we show family and friends must be an anomaly in that pursuit of equity.
 How can morality allow that and still claim to be both equitable and just?
 Aristotle answered that question by saying, “If all men were friends, there would be no need for justice.”
 We may acknowledge that strangers are due our collaboration for common goals like economic cooperation and obedience to law, but because we love family and friends and because at least some of that love is rooted in a mutual dependence for the satisfaction of needs only met by those we love, we give them a generosity beyond justice.
 We find it almost demeaning to resort to justice in dealing with them, as when loved ones resolve their disputes in Family Court.
 Recent feminist criticism has reminded us that justice must be families’ minimum goal rather than their maximum as it is with strangers.
 Love willingly gives more, or at least we think it should.
 Equity requires that we give all their due, but nothing forbids us from giving to those we love more than their due and even to forego any part of that calculation of justice.
 We are wise to approach families this way, for familial life is far too intimate, its circumstances too changeable, its give-and-take too fluid, for calculations of justice to arbitrate its undistilled experiences.
 Love replaces justice in intimate circumstances.
 And so it is that we make that more strenuous effort at least in part because we feel the duty to and, if we have developed good habits, also because we desire to.
 When we find ourselves unable to meet our own needs because of circumstance or misfortune, we instinctively turn first to those we love for assistance, and that reliance depends on a similar practical appeal to the knowledge that directs choice.
 Just as we know our own needs better than those we love, so too do those we love know them far better than strangers.
 This explains why the principle of subsidiarity forms an indispensable support for virtue ethics.
 It asks loved ones to act on behalf of those unable to meet their own needs not in justice but in love, and obligates strangers and government as the aggregate of strangers-writ-large only for a small subset of common needs and for an even smaller duty when subsidiarity fails without fault.
 This set of preferences sets up a three-ring moral bullseye: self, those we love, and strangers.
 It regards all three as inescapable human categories founded upon our nature and our needs, our duties and our desires.
 Because the ring of family and friendship is small relative to the strangers in the world, we possess the means to meet the demands of love with reasonable consistency –one reason why our friends and kin are naturally self-limiting in number– but the difficulty of that effort must remind us of how impossible it would be to enlarge that privileged circle to all strangers just as our instinctive desire to extend love also reminds us of how cramped and limiting we would find to restrict such generosity to only ourselves.